Sometimes data are collected on a large number of variables from a single population. As an example consider the Places Rated dataset below.

 (There is another very useful data reduction technique called Factor Analysis discussed in a subsequent lesson.)

-- Carry out a principal components analysis using SAS and Minitab
+- Perform a principal components analysis using SAS and Minitab

 - Assess how many principal components are needed;